Winning Dog Attack Cases in Hudson & Bergen County and All of New Jersey

 What To Do After a Dog Bite in New Jersey

 Even with New Jersey’s strict liability law for dog bites, there are still important steps that bite victims should take to help protect their chances of securing maximum financial compensation.
-Following a dog bite in New Jersey, you should:
+Following a dog bite you should:

 - Try to identify the dog’s owner

 - Call 911 and seek immediate medical treatment for your injuries

 - Collect the names and contact information of any witnesses

 - Take photos of the location where the bite occurred, your injuries, and any damage to your clothing or personal items

 - Follow your doctor’s advice regarding rest, treatment, and recovery

 We also recommend that you speak with an experienced personal injury attorney as soon as possible.
 Although insurance coverage may be available, if you try to deal with the insurance company on your own, you could end up losing out on a significant portion of the compensation you deserve.
 Insurance companies prey on unrepresented injury victims, and to protect yourself you need an experienced advocate who has your best interests in mind.

 Contact the Law Offices of Jeffrey Hasson, P.C. about Your New Jersey Dog Bite Claim

 If you would like to speak with an experienced personal injury attorney about seeking compensation for your injuries, we invite you to contact us for a free, no-obligation consultation.